planvtech/verilator/docs/guide/environment.rst

    use the one supplied or found during configure, or :command:`z3 --in` if empty.

+.. option:: VERILATOR_SOLVER_TIMEOUT

+   If set to a positive integer, the per-``(check-sat)`` timeout in milliseconds given to the constrained randomization backend.
+A solve that exceeds it makes that one :code:`randomize()` call return 0, while later calls continue.
+Default 0 means no timeout.

 .. option:: VERILATOR_VALGRIND

    If set, the command to run when using the :vlopt:`--valgrind` option,